httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 1F 8B 08 00 A5 B4 BD 62 02 FF
 ~~~
-{: title="Partial response from a gzip-encoded representation"}
+{: title="Partial Response from a gzip-Encoded Representation"}

 Aside from content coding or range requests, the method can also affect the
 transferred message content.
 For example, the response to a HEAD request does
-not carry content but in this example case does include a Content-Length; see
+not carry content, but this example case includes Content-Length; see
 {{Section 8.6 of RFC9110}}.

 ~~~ http-message